 - The Student Association can post links to surveys in the Jackrabbit Report or on MyState.

 - Faculty members can email students in their classes.

 - Coaches can email student athletes.

 - Department heads can email students in their departments.

 - Deans can email students in their college.

-All researchers conducting human subjects research are required to complete training in the protection of human research participants found at www.citiprogram.org.
+All researchers conducting human subjects research are required to complete training in the protection of human research participants via CITI Training at www.citiprogram.org.
 With any questions about CITI Training, review the Training FAQs.

-- Fill out the basic information screen, upload the completed application form and all relevant attachments (such as consent forms, survey instrument, etc.).
+3. Complete the basic information then upload the completed application form and all relevant attachments (such as consent forms, survey instrument, etc.).

-- To finalize your application, accept the certification statement and click the Submit button.
+4. To finalize your application, accept the certification statement and submit.

 Researchers must report any incident that is unexpected (given the research procedures and population), may have been caused by the procedures involved in the research, and suggests that the research places subjects or others at a greater risk of harm (including physical, psychological, economic or social harm) than was previously known or recognized.
 In addition to adverse events/effects, you should also report any breaches of confidentiality and complaints about the study from subjects or staff.

 If any such problem occurs, please take the following action: